ankihg/duplicates-removal/README.md

 Removal from an array is expensive; worst case O(n) when being removed from the front of the array.
 Linked lists achieve constant time removal by setting a node's `.next` property to `.next.next`.
 Let's see where these refactors have left us.

 ### Arrival at linear time complexity
-Since both duplicate lookups and removal occur within iteration of the input addresses, cutting these processeses to constant time dramatically reduces complexity.
+Since both duplicate lookup and removal occur within iteration of the input addresses, cutting these processeses to constant time dramatically reduces complexity.

 The parameter `head` is a null-value node pointing to a node of the first input address.

 Before entering iteration of input addresses, I initialize two objects, a `found` JavaScript object to track found addresses and a `currentNode` to track the position in the linked list set to `head`.

 I move through each element of the linked list until a node with no next property is reached.
-Instead of handling the `currentNode` on the iteration, I handle `currentNode.next` for easy removals by setting `currentNode.next = currentNode.next.next`.
+Instead of handling the `currentNode` on the iteration, I handle `currentNode.next` for easy removals.
 Since the initial  `currentNode` is a pointer to the first input address, this approach will not skip the first input element.

+The `currentNode.next.value` is looked up in the `found` hash in constant time.
+If is is found, `currentNode.next` is removed from the linked list in constant time by setting `currentNode.next = currentNode.next.next`.

+Else if the `currentNode.next.value` wasn't found, it's been found now. `currentNode.next.value` is marked in `found` and the `currentNode` is set to `currentNode.next` for the next iteration.

 ```
 function removeDuplicates(head) {